data-apis/array-api/spec/API_specification/set_functions.md

 -   **return_inverse**: _bool_

     -   If `True`, the function must also return the indices of the unique array that reconstruct `x`.
 Default: `False`.

+-   **sorted**: _bool_

+    -   If `True`, the function must sort the unique elements in ascending order before returning as output.
+If `False`, the function must sort the unique elements in the same order that they occur in `x`.
+Default: `False`.

+        _TODO: sort order needs discussion.
+See [gh-40](https://github.com/data-apis/array-api/issues/40)_

 #### Returns